Deep Neural Network Based Accelerated Failure Time Models using Rank Loss

-When $f$ is nonlinear and the error distribution is not specified, it is referred to as a nonlinear-nonparametric AFT model.
-Here, we adopt a parameter ${\bf w}$ to model the nonlinear $f$ without transforming covariates.
-For example, spline basis functions can be used for $f_{\bf w}$ to model the nonlinearity.
-We propose to model $f$ using DNNs to effectively address the possible nonlinearity with a complex structure such as interactions.
-To infer an nonlinear-nonparamatric AFT model, we also propose to use the following Gehan loss:
+When $f$ is non-linear, and the error distribution is not specified, it is referred to as a non-linear-nonparametric AFT model.
+Here, we adopt a parameter ${\bf w}$ to model the non-linear $f$ without transforming covariates.
+For example, spline basis functions can be used for $f_{\bf w}$ to model the non-linearity.
+We propose to model $f$ using DNN to address effectively the possible non-linearity with a complex structure, such as interactions.
+To infer a non-linear-nonparametric AFT model, we also propose to use the following Gehan loss:

 where $e_i({\bf w}) = \log Y_i - f_{\bf w} ( {\boldsymbol x}_i) , i=1, \ldots, n$.